Patrick Tamburo

 As a graduate student, I designed and implemented the Perkins INfrared Satellite Survey (PINES) on Boston University's 1.8-m Perkins Telescope Observatory.
 PINES is an ongoing search for transiting planets and moons around L and T dwarfs, objects that span the boundary between the stellar and substellar regimes.
 Read the survey overview paper here.

-A full listing of my publications is also available on SAO/NASA ADS.
+13. A full listing of my 18 refereed publications is available on SAO/NASA ADS.

 Contact